saschultz/Epicodus-Track-Suggester/README.md

 ## Description

 Epicodus is a vocational school for those who want to learn how to code.
 The school offers multiple tracks to teach students different programming languages.
 This webpage serves as a track suggester to prospective Epicodus students.
 When the user fills out the form, the form will return the track that matches their inputs.
 There are four possible track results; CSS/Design, Java/Android, Ruby/Rails, and PHP/Drupal.
+To view the page go to: https://saschultz.github.io/Epicodus-Track-Suggester/

 ## Setup/Installation Requirements